-Wastewater sampling was not performed at the Toko Road or the York Road quarry sites during 2012-2013 monitoring year as compliance monitoring inspections of the sties and the discharge from the silt/sediment ponds found treated stormwater and/or washwater discharges occurring on several occasions; but it was determined by the inspecting officer, at the time of inspections, that the discharge had been treated to a sufficient quality as to have no impact in the receiving waters and sampling was not warranted.
+Wastewater sampling was not performed at the Toko Road or the York Road quarry sites during 2013-2014 monitoring year.
+Compliance monitoring inspections of the sites and the discharge from the silt/sediment ponds found treated stormwater and/or washwater discharges occurring on several occasions; however the inspecting officer, considered that the discharges were unlikely to have an impact on the receiving waters and sampling was not warranted.